kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_3.md

 Note: Docker, Nexus, JFrog or Amazon ECR are the popular image repositories.
 Different companies use different solutions.
 As a student, you can use docker for now,

 You **cannot** push the image unless you authenticate with Dockerhub (docker login), but there is already an image there that should work.
-Please register one yourself.
+Please register one yourself on docker.io.
 If you were authenticated, you could do the following,

 ```
 $ docker tag spring-boot-complete:0.0.1-SNAPSHOT spring-boot-complete-0.0.1-SNAPSHOT